Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

         - For extension representing a specific concept: "This extension represents the [concept name] of [name of the building block]]", followed by a link to the functional description.
         - For other extensions this will usually be absent.
         - Note: for extensions and datatype profiles, guidance for profilers may be placed here as well.
 - copyright: "Copyright and related rights waived via CC0, https://creativecommons.org/publicdomain/zero/1.0/.
-This does not apply to information from third parties, for example, a medical terminology system.
-The implementer alone is responsible for identifying and obtaining any necessary licenses or authorizations to utilize third-party IP in connection with the specification or otherwise."
+This does not apply to information from third parties, for example a medical terminology system.
+The implementer alone is responsible for identifying and obtaining any necessary licenses or authorizations to utilize third party IP in connection with the specification or otherwise."

 ##  ElementDefinition <a name="ElementDefinition"></a>
 Logical models and FHIR profiles are represented using [StructureDefinition resources](https://www.hl7.org/fhir/R4/structuredefinition.html).
 Every StructureDefinition has 1..* elements of the [ElementDefinition type](https://www.hl7.org/fhir/R4/elementdefinition.html#ElementDefinition).
 One element describes exactly one concept.
 Every zib and CBB concept is mapped and described by an ElementDefinition.